Dracape/Alt-for-ANSI/README.md

 | BackSpace | n | r | t | s | g | Home | y | h | a | e | i | , |
 | Ctrl | x | m | c | q | v | End | k | p | . | - | / | |
 | | Super | Shift | | | | | Space | AltGr | | | | |
+#### Top row usage
+The first row is made keeping stretches in mind
+- normally, you are only expected to use the keys here not available in the symbols layer
+- The other keys are only meant to be used when you are using numpad/mouse, and *AltGr* ins't accessible
 ### Shift
 | | | | | | | | | | | ] | | ) |
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|